Q: Should sexual expectations for marriage be discussed in a dating relationship?

 A: You guys know how often I talk about the importance of reserving sex for the context of a committed marriage.
 But that’s not the question at hand, so I’m going to save that rant for another day.
 This question is about the important discussions that need to happen before a wedding day.
 And I’m GLAD someone is thinking about this stuff!!!

 We know that sex and sexual expectations are important ingredients to a healthy marriage..so when do these conversations need to happen?

 Here’s the thing: there are no patterns or formulas that can apply to every person in every relationship, for the sake of simplicity, I like to conceptualize the first year of dating as the “get to know you” stage in the seasons of a dating relationship.
-I talk about the “Four seasons of dating” exclusively in Chapter 10 of True Love Dates, and if you haven’t read that section I recommend you catch up because passing through the seasons of dating is an important part of leading up to these must-have conversation before marriage.
+I talk about the “Four seasons of dating” exclusively in Chapter 10 of True Love Dates and in my book Love in Every Season.
+If you haven’t read that section or book I recommend you catch up because passing through the seasons of dating is an important part of leading up to these must-have conversation before marriage.

 After you’ve moved through the four seasons of dating, and you’re ready to pursue engagement and start the conversation about marriage, then it’s time for the next level of conversations: the pre-marriage stuff.
 Welcome to Marriage-Prep 101.

 In my mind as a therapist, I don’t walk couples through the “harder topics” (such as sexual expectations) until they’ve committed to one another through engagement, because even though there are people out there who think engagement is the “wedding planning” stage -what it really is, is the preparation stage of a dating relationship.

 Preparing for marriage.
 This is a CRUCIAL part of getting ready for marriage, and one that too many couples overlook in the frenzy of planning a wedding.